VibeMarket/VibeHub/README.md

 PlaceholderAPI, LuckPerms, Citizens, WorldGuard

 If you're compiling this from source, Maven should automatically download these dependencies.
-If you're using this on a server, please have PlaceholderAPI & HolographicDisplays installed.
+If you're using this on a server, please have PlaceholderAPI installed.

 # Requirements